In this blog post, we’ll look at the many ETL tools available today and how you can assess & use them to your advantage.

-The new architecture needs to ensure that the underlying data is interoperable and moves seamlessly across the clouds, irrespective of where it resides (on-premises, public or private cloud).
-This requires a cloud-native ETL and ELT with robust ecosystem support.
+The new architecture needs to make sure that the underlying data moves across the clouds, regardless of where it lives (on-premises, public or private cloud).
+This requires a cloud native ETL and ELT with ecosystem support.

-Informatica offers comprehensive, codeless, AI-powered cloud-native data integration that empowers you to create data pipelines across a multi-cloud environment consisting of AWS, Azure, GCP, Snowflake, Databricks, etc.
+Informatica offers AI-powered cloud-native data integration that helps you to create data pipelines across a multi-cloud environment consisting of AWS, Azure, Google Cloud Platform, Snowflake, Databricks, etc.

 - Code-free: Build data pipelines with automated data integration